SPOILER ALERT ⚠

 David: How’s about I rape you?

-When she visits him at headquarters and finds him entertaining a woman in bed, Augusta leaves in anger.
+Then she visits him at headquarters and finds him entertaining a woman in bed.
+Naturally, Augusta leaves in anger.
 Then just paragraphs later, he’s seducing her!
-David’s a wonderful cad, but the couple is separated for a significant portion of this short 346-paged novel as often occurs in these books.
+David’s a wonderful cad, but the couple is separated for a significant portion of this short 346-paged novel–as often occurs in these books.

 After a life-changing heartbreak, Augusta is off to war.
-She disguises herself as a boy, wraps those boobs up tight, and spends a year (years?) marching and camping with lots of men.
-Hmm…what could possibly go wrong with that?
+She disguises herself as a boy, wraps those boobs up tightly, and spends a year (years?) marching and camping with lots of men.
+Hmm.
+What could possibly go wrong with that?